h2non/toxy/README.md

 #### Abort connection
 Name: `abort`

-Aborts the TCP connection, optionally with a custom error.
+Aborts the TCP connection.
 From the low-level perspective, this will destroy the socket on the server, operating only at TCP level without sending any specific HTTP application level data.

 **Arguments**:

+- **options** `object`
-- **miliseconds** `number` - Optional socket destroy delay in miliseconds
+  - **delay** `number` - Socket destroy delay in miliseconds.
+Default to `0`

 ```js
 toxy.poison(toxy.poisons.abort())